Diabetic Mental Alteration Causes!

 I am sorry to hear that you and your children are in such difficult situation.
 It is true that older people with uncontrolled diabetes have more chances to act as your husband did.

-In fact, in a study of Ohio university, presented in the annual meeting in Honolulu, it was included diabetics 60 years and older.
-It came out that those who had poorly controlled their disease were more prone to such mental disorders (called cognitive disorders, such as dementia) than other diabetics.
+In fact, in a study of Ohio university, presented in the annual meeting in Honolulu, where it were included diabetics 60 years and older, it came out that those who had poorly controlled their disease were more prone to such mental disorders (called cognitive disorders, such as dementia) than other diabetics.

 1. Measure his blood sugar many times during the day for up to a week.
 Record the findings to present to his doctor.
 It is important to get a blood sugar test when your husband mental status is altered to better understand his sugar levels changes.